The Grass Company

 The Grass Company is a company in North Brabant, Netherlands that operates four coffeeshops in the cities of 's-Hertogenbosch and Tilburg.
 The Grass Company was the first company to open a coffeeshop in the south of the Netherlands combining cannabis sales with restaurants.

 Police raids

 After a raid in 2011, the police reported finding 15,000 joints and eight kilos of hemp in a distribution center of the chain.
 According to the shop's lawyer, this was 250 grams.
 The shop was not prosecuted and two employees were found guilty with no sentence.
 The court thereby approved the presence of two day stocks for the four coffee shops.
 In May 2013, the company was the subject of an investigation into black money.
 On July 4, 2014, raids took place in twenty buildings, including the four coffee shops and the TGC Trading office.
-One of the coffee shops was closed for six months because there were 7.5 kilos of soft drugs in the building.
+One of the coffee shops was closed for six months because there were 7.5 kilograms of soft drugs in the building.